Meta

 Virtualisation

 Sometimes I find myself needing to use Adobe’s Creative Cloud or other software that simply refuses to run on Linux.
-For that reason I’ve got a Windows 11 virtual machine setup with KVM/QEMU, Spice USB Redirection, Windows guest drivers, libvirt, Virtual Machine Manager, and other things of that nature.
-It generally works and runs pretty smoothly.
+For that reason I’ve got a Windows 11 virtual machine setup with KVM/QEMU, Spice USB Redirection, Windows guest drivers, libvirt, and other things of that nature, which I access via Virtual Machine Manager.

 Miscellaneous

-Video and loose audio files are run through mpv, and imv serves as my image viewer.
+My email/contact/calendar/task client is Thunderbird.
+It isn’t perfect but is generally alright.
+Video and loose audio files are played through mpv, and imv serves as my image viewer.

 Phone